mridul037/mridul037/README.md

 **Quote of the hour:**

-The difference between theory and practice is that in theory, there is no difference between theory and practice.
+A year spent in artificial intelligence is enough to make one believe in God.

-~ Richard Moore (engineer)
+~ Alan Perlis
 <pre>

 </pre>